raptros/respond/README.md

   old state.

-these extractors can then be sequenced using the `(</>)` combinator, which takes advantage of the applicative instance of `PathExtractor` to put them together.
+these extractors can then be sequenced using the `(</>)` combinator, which takes advantage of the Applicative instance of `PathExtractor` to put them together.
 (now, if you happen to be looking at the documentation for this function, you might be wondering what all this HList stuff is about. we'll get to that soon.)